-- IO_ADVISE4_NORMAL There is no advice to give, this is the default behavior. - IO_ADVISE4_SEQUENTIAL Expects to access the specified data sequentially from lower offsets to higher offsets. - IO_ADVISE4_SEQUENTIAL_BACKWARDS Expects to access the specified data sequentially from higher offsets to lower offsets. - IO_ADVISE4_WILLNEED Expects to access the specified data in the near future. - IO_ADVISE4_WILLNEED_OPPORTUNISTIC Expects to possibly access the data in the near future.
+- IO_ADVISE4_NORMAL There is no advice to give, this is the default behavior. - IO_ADVISE4_SEQUENTIAL Expects to access the specified data sequentially from lower offsets to higher offsets. - IO_ADVISE4_SEQUENTIAL_BACKWARDS Expects to access the specified data sequentially from higher offsets to lower offsets. - IO_ADVISE4_RANDOM Expects to access the specified data in a random order. - IO_ADVISE4_WILLNEED Expects to access the specified data in the near future. - IO_ADVISE4_WILLNEED_OPPORTUNISTIC Expects to possibly access the data in the near future.
 This is a speculative hint, and therefore the server should prefetch data or indirect blocks only if it can be done at a marginal cost. - IO_ADVISE_DONTNEED Expects that it will not access the specified data in the near future. - IO_ADVISE_NOREUSE Expects to access the specified data once and then not reuse it thereafter. - IO_ADVISE4_READ Expects to read the specified data in the near future. - IO_ADVISE4_WRITE Expects to write the specified data in the near future. - IO_ADVISE4_INIT_PROXIMITY Informs the server that the data in the byte range remains important to the client.

 Since IO_ADVISE is a hint, a server SHOULD NOT return an error and invalidate a entire Compound request if one of the sent hints in iar_hints is not supported by the server.
 Also, the server MUST NOT return an error if the client sends contradictory hints to the server, e.g., IO_ADVISE4_SEQUENTIAL and IO_ADVISE4_RANDOM in a single IO_ADVISE operation.
-In these cases, the server MUST return success implement.
+In these cases, the server MUST return success and a ior_hints value that indicates the hint it intends to implement.
 This may mean simply returning IO_ADVISE4_NORMAL.